revaturelabs/interviewquestions/Python/Python - File Handling/Write.md

 <details><summary><b>Show Answer</b></summary>

-- In python the **.** folder is the current folder.
+- In python, the **.** folder is the current folder.
-- In python the **..** is the paret folder.
+- In python, the **..** is the parent folder.

 </details>

 ---

-6.What are the methods available to write to a file?
+6.What are the methods to write something to a file?

 <details><summary><b>Show Answer</b></summary>

--In python we have two types methods available to write to a file.
+-In python, we have two types of methods to write to a file.

-1.Write(s): This method used to write a string s to the stream and it will return the number of characters written.
+1.Write(s): This method is used to write a string 's' to the stream and it will return the number of characters written.

-2.writelines(lines): This method write a list of lines into the stream and Each line must have an seperator at the end of it.
+2.writelines(lines): This method writes a list of lines into the stream and each line must have a seperator at the end of it.

 </details>

 ---

-7.What are the modes used to appending the content to an existing file?
+7.What are the modes used to append the content to an existing file?

 <details><summary><b>Show Answer</b></summary>

-- 'a' or 'a+' modes are used to appends the content at the end of the existing file in the open() method.
+- 'a' or 'a+' modes are used to append the content at the end of the existing file using the open() method.

 ```python
 f=open('C:\file.txt','a')